moxikavaghela/UssThings/README.md

 ## 🙏 A Big Thank You!

-Thanks a ton for checking out UThings!
+Thanks a ton for checking out UsThings!
 I hope this project sparks some inspiration to blend your love for technology with the special bonds in your life.
 Keep rocking, and let’s build a future filled with creativity and love! 🎉✨